 Professor of Music, Humboldt State University

 Humboldt State University is located in Arcata California, 7 miles NORTH of Eureka on California Highway 101.
 From Highway 101, take the HSU turn off, head east towards the campus.
-At the stop sign, turn left on L K Wood.
-Go right on Granite and you’ll see the Jolly Giant Conference Center on your right.
-The Conference Center is on the bottom floor, right off the parking lot.
+At the stop sign, turn left on L. K. Wood Dr. Go right on Granite and you’ll see the Jolly Giant Conference Center on your right.
+The Conference Center is on the second floor, right off the parking lot.

 If you fly: Fly into the Eureka/Arcata airport (ACV), which is about 10 miles north of campus, in McKinleyville.
 There is no longer a shuttle service.
 A cab may take 90 minutes or more to pick you up, and they are expensive.
 It might be best if you use the carpool list to arrange for someone to come get you.
 Plan on a noontime arrival.